will-afs/PYTDelivery/README.md

 ===========
 Source code of evaluation of "Python for data intensive applications" lecture at MS SIO, CentraleSupélec

-This project is a Flask application that :
-* provides an API to import a pdf from a URI
+This project is a Flask application that provides an API to populate a PDFs DB from ArXiv.org and make their related informations (URI, metadata and content) available for consumption.
-* extract its metadata and content asynchronously
-* and make them available for consumption by the user

 Installing the project on your machine
 --------------------------------------